nodeshift/nodeshift/README.md

             --metadata.out           determines what should be done with the response metadata from OpenShift
-                    [string] [choices: "stdout", "ignore", "<filename>"] [default: "ignore"] --knative                EXPERIMENTAL FEATURE. flag to deploy an application as a Knative Serving Service
+                    [string] [choices: "stdout", "ignore", "<filename>"] [default: "ignore"] --knative                EXPERIMENTAL. flag to deploy an application as a Knative Serving Service
                                [boolean] [choices: true, false] [default: false]
             --help                   Show help                                   [boolean]